Cat5-0/rock-paper-scissors/README.md

 # rock-paper-scissors

-- Understand the problem
-- Plan
-- Pseudocode
-- Divide and conquer
--

 Pseudocode Input
 A program that creates a game played entirely in the console:
     1 Game played against the computer.